- Travel and Places»

 - Visiting Europe

-Top Ten Reasons Why You Should Live in Sunny Madeira, Portugal
+Top Ten Reasons Why You Should Move and Live in Sunny Madeira, Portugal

 A cruise ship cruises by

 Moving to Portugal: A guide to your next move to the sun

 The picture right is a view I see regularly from my veranda.
 I watch the daily fishermen boating past.
 The dolphins regularly come out to play and there's always a whale or two meandering by.

 A paraglider or three fly past.
 The vast expanse of the ocean brings american fishing boats, tall ships and big cruisers, all sailing past my veranda.
 The catamarans with their eager customers out to spot some sea life and the local boat club with their racing canoes paddle on with gusto.

 The odd storm we have is a delight to watch.
 Big rolling waves crashing to the beach.
 The foamy sea merging with the cotton cloudy sky.

 Long summer days; I watch still blue oceans.
 Warm breezes whisper through the surrounding banana trees.
 Life is wonderful and I see it every day, in different shades of blue and green.